Need to talk? Call 1800 882 436.

 Key facts

-• You can usually do skin-to-skin with your baby during your caesarean and breastfeed soon after your caesarean.
+• It's important to have skin-to-skin contact with your baby and begin breastfeeding as soon as possible after your caesarean.

-• You will usually be in hospital for 3 to 5 days after a caesarean section.
+• You will usually be in hospital for 2 to 5 days after a caesarean.

-• Support is available from many different people after a caesarean — ask your friends and family for help while you recover at home, and professional help is also available if you need it.
+• After a caesarean, ask friends and family for help while you recover at home, and seek professional support if you need it.

 What happens straight after having a caesarean?

-The midwives and nurses will look after you in the recovery room until you’re ready to go to the postnatal ward.
-The midwives will check your vaginal bleeding and monitor your pain.
+After a caesarean (C-section), midwives and nurses will look after you in the recovery room until you're ready to go to the postnatal ward.
+The midwives will:

-Skin-to-skin contact is important for you and your baby after birth to support bonding, and improve your chance of establishing breastfeeding more easily.
-Your partner or support person can do skin-to-skin if you are unable to.
-If you are choosing to breastfeed, your midwife can help you find a comfortable position.
+Skin-to-skin contact is sometimes called kangaroo care.
+It's important after birth to help you bond with your baby and improve your chance of breastfeeding more easily.
+Your partner or support person can do skin-to-skin contact if you are unable to.

-Sometimes after a caesarean birth, your baby may have difficulty breathing and may need extra care from the neonatal medical team.
-In some cases, your baby may need to be move to the newborn care nursery.
+Sometimes after a caesarean birth, your baby may have difficulty breathing and may need to be moved to a special care nursery (SCN) or neonatal intensive care unit (NICU).

 How long will I recover in hospital?

 You will stay in bed until your epidural or spinal anaesthetic wears off.
 You can do breathing and leg exercises while in bed.
-Your midwives will help you to get out of bed, and once you can walk on your own the drip in your arm and bladder catheter (tube to collect urine, or wee) are usually removed.
-This usually happens in the first 1 to 2 days.
-The midwives will help you to have your first shower after your caesarean.
+A nurse or midwife will help when you first get out of bed, which usually happens in the first 1 to 2 days.
+They will also help you to have your first shower after your caesarean.

-You should walk gently every day to reduce your chance of getting a chest infection or blood clots.
+Once you can get up, you should walk gently every day to reduce your chance of getting a chest infection or blood clots.
 A physiotherapist may give you exercises to help strengthen your muscles.
-It’s important to take things gently after a caesarean section, and follow the instructions from your health team.
+It's important to take things gently after a caesarean and follow the instructions from your healthcare team.

 Will I be able to breastfeed after having a caesarean?

-You can usually breastfeed your baby soon after a caesarean section.
-Sometimes there may be short-term effects from the caesarean, for example there might be a slight delay in your milk coming in.
-Don’t be discouraged — often it just takes a little more time, and support is available if you need it.
+You can usually start to breastfeed your baby very soon after a caesarean.
+Having a caesarean may cause a slight delay in your milk coming in.
+Don't be discouraged — often it just takes a little more time, and support is available if you need it.

 When you start breastfeeding, ask your midwife to help you position your baby.
 It may be more comfortable to: